How to Start a Data Analytics Project in 2024

 Essentially, as the demand for data in decision-making increases, the effort needed to keep up with the same deliverables increases drastically as a company matures.
 What data analytics does is clear the abstraction between the data and the stakeholders, making it easier to understand and build decisions from the raw data inputs.

-One question we often get at Interview Query is: how do you start a data analytics project?
+One question we often get at Interview Query is: how to start a data analytics project?
 An overview of the processes involved in starting a data analytics project can be integral for tracking your progress without focusing too much on tasks that don’t matter.
 Below, we list the steps:

 1. Determine a hierarchy of urgency: Define the questions you want to answer, and select an idea based on the hierarchy of urgency.